Georgia Tech tops Hawaii for 3rd at Diamond Head Classic - WHIZ News

 BIG PICTURE

-Georgia Tech committed 14 turnovers in the win, but only five came after halftime.
+Georgia Tech committed 14 turnovers, but only five came after halftime.
 The Yellow Jackets turned it over a season-low nine times in Monday’s 70-59 loss to Houston.

 NEXT UP